Any student who is determined to have:

 - brought a weapon to a school under the jurisdiction of the district; or

 - possessed a weapon within two thousand (2,000) feet of public school property; or

 - possessed a weapon at a school event

 shall be suspended out of school for a period of not less than one calendar year.
 This policy does not apply to students who are members of the JROTC and who possess or bring an inoperable weapon to school for participation in a school program, provided the student obtained prior permission from the campus director, the weapon remains inoperable while at school and the weapon is used consistent with the permission granted.

-Any out-of-school suspension imposed under this policy may be modified for any student on a case-by-case basis by the chief administrative officer of the technology center.
+Any out-of-school suspension imposed under this policy may be modified for any student on a case-by-case basis by the superintendent of the technology center.

 For the purposes of this policy, the following definitions shall control:

 - The term "weapon" means a firearm as such term is defined in Section 921 of Title 18 of the United States Code.